 Businesses bow to the will of consumers.
 Better consumers inspire better businesses.
 Consumers hold all the cards, even though we don’t always realize it.

 What I learned through this experience is that the path of the entrepreneur can be one of the most perilous and grueling a person can take.
 Yet it became clear to me that the answers to some of the most complex problems of our day will come from entrepreneurs.
-I will always want to help the dreamers and the innovators, the underdogs and the social entrepreneurs.
+I will always want to help the dreamers and the innovators, the technological underdogs and the social entrepreneurs.

 In addition to cleantech, I see solutions coming from other sectors, including cottage industries.
-Artisans who are making shoes and dog collars from hemp and upcycled bicycle tires, entrepreneurs making recycled and biodegradable cell phone cases, and vegan chefs who are creating delicacies that even hardcore carnivores can’t resist – these are the change makers who are making the world better.
+Artisans who are making dog collars from hemp and sandals from upcycled bicycle tires, entrepreneurs making recycled and biodegradable cell phone cases, and vegan chefs who are creating delicacies that even hardcore carnivores can’t resist – these are the change makers who are making the world better.
 I will sing their praises all day long.